 “It would help if parents prioritized their children's education more” (P9).

 This finding supports the study by Yıldırım et al. (2021), which highlighted the difficulties teachers face in keeping students engaged in mixed-mode learning due to home distractions and lack of resources.
 Their research emphasizes the importance of developing strategies to address these challenges, including creating more engaging learning activities and offering resources to mitigate distractions.
-Similarly, Bergdahl (2021) found that the lack of reliable internet and limited access to digital devices significantly affects students' ability to actively participate in online classes, contributing to disengagement.
+Similarly, Bergdahl (2021) found that the lack of reliable internet and limited access to digital devices significantly affect students' ability to actively participate in online classes, contributing to disengagement.
 Moreover, Yang et al. (2023) also discussed how parental involvement plays a critical role in supporting student motivation and engagement, particularly in the online setting, where students need more guidance at home to stay focused on their studies.
 Furthermore, Levinthal and Kuusisto (2022) argued that improving student engagement requires not only strategies from educators but also a collaborative effort from parents to create a conducive learning environment.

 Managing Teacher Workload and Stress